Writing the First Draft of Your Novel: Expectations VS Reality

 Who’s finding it… tough?

 Well, you’re certainly not alone.
 In fact, you’re in great company.
-And this week in the Community Corner we’ve invited the wonderful
+Which is why we’ve invited the wonderful Kailey Brennan DelloRusso to help us make the whole novel-wrangling situation feel a bit more manageable.

 Enter: The Novel